tawasta/event/event_registration_create_survey_answers_for_registrant/README.rst

 Event Registration: Create Survey Answers for Registrant
 ========================================================

-* Allows creating survey answers for event registrations that were created from backend, not by a website visitor
+* Allows creating survey answers for event registrations on behalf of the participant
+* Intended for situations where the event registration is created by a backend Odoo user and you want to log answers for the event surveys.

 Configuration
 =============
-* WIP
+* None needed

 Usage
 =====
-* WIP
+* Set up an event with some surveys
+* Create a participation record for the event
+* Start answering the surveys via participation form view's Add Survey Answers button

 Known issues / Roadmap
 ======================